 - swollen lymph nodes

-- non-specific symptoms, which may include hair loss (especially of the eyebrows), pain in the joints or flu-like illness.
+- other symptoms such as hair loss (especially of the eyebrows), pain in the joints or flu-like illness.

 If you are infected with syphilis and do not seek treatment at this stage, you may develop the third stage of the infection.